gohugoio/hugoDocs/content/en/methods/page/FirstSection.md

 └── _index.md             <-- first section: home
 ```

-To link to the top level section of which the current page is a descendant:
+To link to the top-level section of which the current page is a descendant:

 ```go-html-template
 <a href="{{ .FirstSection.RelPermalink }}">{{ .FirstSection.LinkTitle }}</a>